 Lack of Optimization

-When you launch a game on a console software, it always gets out of the way.
+When you launch a game on console software, it always gets out of the way.
 Computer, on the other hand, is saving and using resources for a number of its performance.
-Unlike console that solely dedicates its sources to the game, PC tends to give a certain amount of source to the game.
-You might think that playing a particular game in the full-screen mode means that the computer is solely concentrating on it.
+Unlike a console that solely dedicates its sources to the game, a PC tends to give a certain amount of sources to the game.
+You might think that playing a particular game in full-screen mode means that the computer is solely concentrating on it.
 You are wrong!
 Your PC’s system is still running in the background.
-Programs, opened web pages and downloads on your desktop are still consuming a certain amount of the computer’s resources.
+Programs opened web pages, and downloads on your desktop are still consuming a certain amount of the computer’s resources.

 To ensure whether your hard drive is grinding away or not you have to look at the hard drive light on your computer.
-If the light is flashing a lot, it means that there is an app or a couple of apps that are heavily using your hard drive, deteriorating the entire performance of PC.
-Like, programs that are using network heavily are also causing your PC to slow down while you are playing games.
-An example of such programs includes Bit-Torrent or similar file downloading programs.
-To ensure speed, we recommend that you close all these programs, double check in task manager and you will be able to enjoy a far better performance of your PC.
+If the light is flashing a lot, it means that there is an app or a couple of apps that are heavily using your hard drive, deteriorating the entire performance of the PC.
+Like, programs that are using networks heavily are also causing your PC to slow down while you are playing games.
+An example of such programs includes BitTorrent or similar file downloading programs.
+To ensure speed, we recommend that you close all these programs, double check in task manager and you will be able to enjoy far better performance on your PC.

 Besides manually closing the apps, PC generally has inbuilt optimization programs.
 If you think these programs aren’t helping, you can always download a good optimization program.
 Below we have listed the top optimization programs of 2017.

 Incorporating a Good SSD